justjosh443/resume/README.md

 Or use the WSL:
 <https://learn.microsoft.com/en-us/windows/wsl/install>

-On linux or mac install the PHP package and run the following command to generate the html from the source files.
+On Linux or Mac install the PHP package and run the following command to generate the html from the source files.

 ```php index.php > release/index.html```